 Tip 4: Know how to write Extended Experimental Investigation (EEI) and Extended Response Questions (ERQ)

 One of the biggest challenges faced by students while writing an EEI or an EQ is the research component of the task.
+These will largely impact your ability to get that illustrious A in Chemistry and the ATAR score you need.
 Before starting assignments of this magnitude, students should develop research questions to aid in their searching.
 This is just one of the many steps students should take to jump towards an ‘A’ grade.
 Many students lose marks because they struggle to 1) breakdown the question posed for the task and 2) struggle to develop research questions appropriately before narrowing their search down to a particular sub-topic.
 Before you start writing or experimenting, try to spend a day just breaking down your questions and reading as widely as possible before narrowing your search.

 Tip 5: Know different chemical reactions and avoid common errors